jamiegibney/sorting_algo_visualiser/README.md

 #### Fixes
 - [ ] Fix crash when resizing array during playback
 - [ ] Fix sort operation slice bounds
+- [ ] Fix cases where "Shuffling" text is not cleared but should be

 #### Refactors
 - [ ] Separate the sorting array to a separate type, which is held by a "manager" which offers methods like prepare, capture dumping, resizing etc. This prevents sorting algorithms from modifying the actual array beyond the usual sorting operations.